snotskie/ttrpg/md/index.md

 Also note:

-- **Increasing Rolls:** Before you use your position roll as part of an action, you may Help yourself and Spark as usual to increase its value.
-Whenever you do, gain a number of additional temporary Blessings equal to half the increase, rounded down.
-Use this to your advantage to jump ahead of your opponents to nab the special action for the round!
+- **Increasing Rolls:** Before you use your position roll as part of an action, you may receive Help and Spark as usual to increase its value, but this will not give you more temporary Blessings.
-- **Decreasing Rolls:** If your position roll ever decreases, you do not lose temporary Blessings.
-- **Shifting Turn Order:** If your position roll increases or decreases before you take your turn, the turn order may change so that whoever has not acted yet and holds the lowest position roll goes next.
+- **Shifting Turn Order:** If your number of temporary Blessings increases or decreases before you take your turn, the turn order may change so that whoever has not acted yet and has the least temporary Blessings goes next.

 ### 🧟 Monstrous Endeavors
 <!-- _class: rules -->

+TODO rework

 Some campaigns or sessions may involve the player characters and their allies facing off against Monstrosities, like zombies, robots, or the manifestation of someone's fear!